 Two types of gas allocation rules can be distinguished at the interconnection points and installation points.
 First, the “deemed to confirmed nomination” rule where the allocated energy equals the last confirmed energy nominations as confirmed by the adjacent TSO.
 Second, the “proportional to measurement” rule where the allocations will be proportional to the energy measurements.

-For the end user domestic points, the domestic energy allocation allocated to the network users shall be determined according to the allocation agreement valid for this connection point (agreement between Fluxys Belgium, the end user and the network users supplying natural gas to or injecting from the said end user).
+For the end user domestic points and the domestic points for injection, the energy allocation allocated to the network users shall be determined according to the allocation agreement valid for this connection point (agreement between Fluxys Belgium, the end user or local producer and the network users supplying natural gas to or injecting from the said end user or local producer).
 The pooling of capacity is possible at end user domestic points to allow network users supplying the same end user to pool and share each other’s entire subscribed exit capacity for such end user domestic point.
 The pooling of capacity needs to described in the specific allocation rule at the given end user domestic point on which concerned network users need to agree upon in the allocation agreement, as detailed in the access code for transmission.

-For the distribution domestic points, the allocation is based on the telemetered value at the connection point with the distribution network, and based on the network user’s portfolio of local producers and final customers on that distribution network, who can be either telemetered final customers or profile-based final customers.
-Furthermore, an imbalance smoothing profile, aiming at neutralising, on a daily basis, part of the imbalance caused by the hourly profiled flow on the distribution networks, is allocated to the network users for their final customers and possible local producer on the distribution networks.
+For the distribution domestic points, the allocation is based on the telemetered value at the connection point with the distribution network, and based on the network user’s portfolio of local producers and final customers on that distribution network, who can be either telemetered final customers and local producers or profile-based final customers.
+Furthermore, an imbalance smoothing profile, aiming at neutralising, on a daily basis, part of the imbalance caused by the hourly profiled flow on the distribution networks, is allocated to the network users for their final customers on the distribution networks.
 The hourly imbalance smoothing allocations of each network user are calculated according to the total forecasted flow of the distribution networks and the provisional allocations for each network user to the distribution networks, as described in the access code for transmission.
 They are communicated to the relevant network users by Fluxys Belgium on a day-ahead basis and indicatively forecasted for the next 3 days.